 All Candidates must have legal authorization to work in United States.

-Applicants interested in applying MUST submit the following documents via online:
+Applicants interested in applying MUST submit the following documents online:

-- Letter of Interest (Cover Letter): When preparing your cover letter, please refer to the minimum and preferred qualifications as pertaining to this position and, if applicable, include an equivalency statement.
+- Cover Letter/Letter of Interest: When preparing your cover letter, please refer to the minimum and preferred qualifications as pertaining to this position and, if applicable, include an equivalency statement.

-- List of references with names, addresses, and telephone numbers of three professional references.
+- Reference List: Include names, email addresses, and telephone numbers of three professional references.

 It is important that you submit all of the above documentation.
 Incomplete applications will not be considered.